hypnguyen1209/hypnguyendotcom/README.md

 ## 🛠 Customization

-To modify the repositories being tracked:
+The workflow automatically detects and tracks any GitHub repositories you link to in your projects section.
+To modify what gets tracked:

-1. Edit the `repos` array in the workflow file
+1. **Add/Remove repositories**: Simply edit the repository links in the `<div class="projects">` section of `index.html`
-2. Update the corresponding HTML content in `index.html`
+2. **The workflow automatically adapts**: No need to manually update the workflow file
-3. Adjust the regex patterns in the update script
+3. **User stats**: Automatically tracks `hypnguyen1209` - change the username in the workflow if needed

 ## 📝 License